dustsigns/lecture-demos/object_detection/viola_jones_readme.md

 Available actions
 -----------------

-Use any key to advance to the next frame. *Notes: Pressing any key in the last frame terminates the program.
-For all other frames, the program cannot be terminated by pressing a key.*
+Press Q to quit.
+Use any other key to advance to the next frame. *Notes: Pressing any key in the last frame terminates the program.*

 Interactive parameters
 ----------------------

-Press Q to quit.
+None

 Program parameters
 ------------------

-* **Input images** (one image per parameter): File path of the frames to detect objects in. *Note: At least one parameter (image) must be specified.*
+* **Input video**: File path of the video to detect objects in.
+If *-* is specified, a webcam is used. *Note: An image or image sequence can also be specified instead of a video file.*

 Hard-coded parameters
 ---------------------